What to expect at Apple's big iPhone event

 If you're itching for a new iPhone, or curious whether Apple will finally do away for the headphone jack, the company will reveal everything you need to know about its next-generation smartphone this week.

 On Wednesday, September 7, the company is holding its annual fall media event in San Francisco, where it typically unveils the new iPhone.
+This year, we may even see an option with a new shade of black added to the lineup.

 But the device, likely called the iPhone 7, is just the main attraction.
 There's a lot more expected, including a new version of the Apple Watch and software updates for all Apple products.

+Get ready to hear an outpour of anger from Apple (AAPL, Tech30) fans over the removal of the headphone jack, too.
+The industry standard 3.5mm headphone jack doesn't take up much space and works with most third-party headphones, but Apple is rumored to remove it all together in favor embracing wireless headphones.
+People won't be happy because they'll need to buy compatible headphones or an adapter that connects their existing earbuds to the new iPhone.

-Here's a closer look what's likely coming this week -- and what's not (sorry, MacBook fans).
+Now, let's a closer look what's likely coming this week -- and what's not (sorry, MacBook fans).

 Your next iPhone